akhodakivskiy/VimFx/README.md

 and designed after [Vimium](http://vimium.github.com/) for [Google Chrome](https://www.google.com/intl/en/chrome/browser/) preserving the shortcuts and behavior.
 If your are used to Vimium then it will be easy to get started with VimFx.

+## Reporting Issues and Contributing

+- Please submit bug reports and feature requests in *English*.
+- Please submit cotribution pull requests for `develop` branch only.
+Pull requests for `master` will be closed.
+Thank you!
+- Contribute your localization!
+See `locale` folder.

 ## Why VimFx was created